-At least one dead after 6.8-magnitude earthquake rocks southern Philippines
+6-year-old girl among 3 killed as 6.8-magnitude earthquake rocks southern Philippines

-Manila, Philippines (CNN)At least one person was killed after a powerful 6.8-magnitude earthquake struck the southern Philippines island of Mindanao on Sunday.
+Manila, Philippines (CNN)A six-year-old girl was among three people killed when a 6.8-magnitude earthquake struck the southern Philippines island of Mindanao on Sunday.

-One person was killed in the quake, Governor Douglas Cagas of the island's Davao del Sur province told CNN.
-He added that a three-story building had also collapsed.
+The girl was inside her family's house when the building collapsed and killed her, the province's governor, Douglas Cagas, told CNN.

+Fire Service director Chief Superintendent Samuel Tadeo confirmed the three deaths and also said a market in Padada had collapsed.

 The country's second-largest island is a popular tourist destination, and videos posted on social media showed hotel pools dramatically overflowing and mass evacuations of shoppers from malls.

 Residents reported schools had been severely damaged -- luckily empty of students at the time, as the quake happened on a Sunday.
+Governor Douglas Cagas of the island's Davao del Sur province said a three-story building had also collapsed.

 Classes have now been suspended for Monday, and bridges closed due to cracks, Davao city officials said.